gautamkrishnar/nothing-private/README.md

 ### Some tech stuff

 Nothing Private uses the browser fingerprinting feature of [Client.js](https://github.com/jackspirou/clientjs) to obtain the fingerprint of your web browser.
-When you submit the form, this fingerprint is saved, along with your name in a MySQL database using PHP as a backend.
+When you submit the form, this fingerprint is saved along with your name in a MySQL database using PHP as a backend.
 The next time you visit the website your browser fingerprint is matched with the column in the database and your name is returned.

 Visit [db_server](https://github.com/gautamkrishnar/nothing-private/tree/master/db_server) for the server files.
 (See [historical SQLite version](https://github.com/gautamkrishnar/nothing-private/tree/2abc011c39e500279169f70118048d6592860cce/db_server_sqllite) of the backend code).